-Preparing for the college application process can be daunting.
-We want to reduce that load for you.
+Applying to colleges can be daunting - we want to reduce that load for you.
 Below you will find four helpful steps to prepare yourself for the college application process.

-If you start your search during your sophomore or junior year, even if you don’t have a major in mind and are just browsing, it alleviates a lot of stress.
+If you start your search during your sophomore or junior year, even if you are just browsing without a clear idea of what you want to major in, it alleviates a lot of stress.
 So start early: it helps.

 As much as possible, visit colleges that interest you.
-When you visit, be sure to ask the important questions: “Do you feel safe there?”
-“Can you call it home for four years?”
-“Is it a place where you will be able to grow, mature, and learn?”
+When you visit, be sure to ask the important questions: “Do I feel safe here?”
+“Can I call it 'home' for four years?”
+“Will I grow, mature, and learn here?”
 Visiting tells you far more than a website or brochure.

-As important as researching colleges is, don’t forget: they will ask for your high school transcript as well.
-Study hard, pay attention in class, and finish strong.
+As important as researching colleges is, don’t forget: they will ask for your high school transcript.
+So study hard, pay attention in class, and finish strong.
 Your admissions counselor will thank you.

 Some colleges require you to “lock in” to attend their school if you apply early, so watch for that (this is usually referred to as an “Early Decision” deadline).
-But if they allow you to apply early without locking you into attending, applying earlier usually gives you a better shot at scholarships.
+But if they allow you (like we do) to apply early without locking you in, applying earlier usually gives you a better shot at scholarships.
 And if you are denied admission by your first choice, you have time to apply to other colleges.
 So apply early.

-To see what PHC’s application process looks like, check out our “Applying to College” page next!
+To see what PHC’s application process looks like, click on the button below!

 The best way to get to know PHC is to see it for yourself!
-We invite you to visit our campus and see what it’s like to join a community that will challenge your mind, sharpen your faith, and clarify and develop your passions.
+See what it’s like to join a community that will challenge your mind, sharpen your faith, and develop your passions.

 The first option is a Personal Visit, where you can attend chapel and classes, eat in the dining commons, tour the campus, and speak at length with admissions and financial aid counselors.